-Approximately 96% of our guests are women, with our brand appealing to female guests across age groups, ethnicities and income brackets.
-At every touchpoint, we embody our mission by concentrating key media communications on passion points that bolster guest affinity for European Wax Center and deliver personalized messaging to inspire action.
-We believe that there has been a significant increase in male interest in OOH waxing which represents an attractive growth opportunity.
-We intend to increase our share of male guests, with specific male-focused marketing collateral and service offerings.
+Approximately 95% of our guests are women, with our brand appealing to female guests across age groups, ethnicities and income brackets.
+At every touchpoint, we embody our mission by concentrating key media communications on the reasons for which consumers should wax, and why they should wax with us.
+We believe there is an attractive growth opportunity to increase our share of male guests by tailoring web site content to this audience and evaluating off-platform marketing opportunities.